genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/data-pipeline/01_overview.md

 ## Supported sources
 - PostgreSQL
-- CSV files that originate from the local filesystem or over FTP and S3
+- CSV, JSON and XML files that originate from the local filesystem, SFTP or S3